-Sunflowers (Helianthus) may be one of the most recognizable flowers in the world.
-Even the most horticulturally challenged person has little trouble recognizing the oversized plant, some as tall as 10 feet or more, with dinner-plate-sized flowers that contain bright yellow petals surrounding a dark center.
-While yellow is the most common color, some varieties have maroon, brown or orange flowers.
+Sunflowers (Helianthus spp.) may be one of the most recognizable flowers in the world.
+Even the most horticulturally challenged person has little trouble recognizing these plants, some as tall as 10 feet or more, with dinner-plate-sized flowers that contain bright yellow petals surrounding a dark center.
+While yellow is the most common color, other varieties have maroon, brown, or orange flowers.

 Video of the Day